specify/webportal-installer/README.md

 1. Install the newly built Web Portal: `sudo make install`.
 1. Restart Tomcat: `sudo invoke-rc.d tomcat7 restart`

-The Portal can be updated by repeating all but the first step.
+The Portal can be updated by repeating the make clean, install, restart steps after changing the contents of `specify_exports`.

 Tomcat Configuration
 --------------------